 Graduate Success Stories

 Our training will provide you with the best possible start to your career in nutrition.
 We are very proud of the work our graduates are doing and, in recognition of the 20th anniversary of BCNH, would like to showcase the careers of some of our graduates.
-We hope that these inspiring stories will highlight the growing range of opportunities for a career in this field.
+We hope that these inspiring Graduate Success Stories will highlight the growing range of opportunities for a career in this field.

 “Being a nutritional therapist and seeing the difference that nutrition can have on people who have suffered years with symptoms or chronic conditions is very rewarding.
 Although people may suffer from the same disease, each person is unique and will respond differently and have different requirements – no day is ever the same which keeps my job endlessly interesting!
 With new research coming out so regularly, there is always something new on the horizon; always more to learn and therefore, always more to give to help people feel better!”

 Tanya came to BCNH to complete our dedicated clinical training year, after studying for an undergraduate degree in Nutrition at Oxford Brookes University, and now has a thriving private practice.
-Tanya mainly works with London based clients, but does have an international client base, primarily from Florida (where she works alongside a functional medicine doctor), but also from Israel, South America and a few countries in Europe.
-As well as providing one-to-one consultations, Tanya helps clients to put her recommendations into practice, taking them food shopping to show them how to shop, what to look out for and how to replace what they are used to with a suitable alternative.
+Tanya mainly works with London based clients, but does have an international client base, primarily from Florida (where she works alongside a Functional Medicine doctor), but also from Israel, South America and a few countries in Europe.
+As well as providing one-to-one consultations, Tanya helps clients to put her recommendations into practice, taking them shopping to show them how to shop for healthy foods – e.g. what to look out for and how to replace what they are used to, with a suitable alternative.
 Tanya also advises corporate clients and holds interactive workshops in schools, emphasising a proactive approach, using nutrition as a preventative measure.
 Although Tanya sees clients with an array of different health issues, from the beginning her practice has had a strong focus on clients with gastrointestinal disease; driven in part by her own diagnosis of Crohn’s disease.
 Since the start of 2020, she has been working more frequently with acutely and chronically ill patients (through doctor referral) who are in and out of hospital.
 Since the COVID-19 outbreak, this work is ongoing and expanding, with most individuals Tanya has been advising requiring regular monitoring.
 Tanya exemplifies the ability of nutritional therapists to work within a multi-disciplinary team; in addition to working closely with her client’s doctors, she also works with a CQC registered nurse, a physiotherapist, personal trainers and a clinical psychologist.
 Tanya has also recently been nominated as patient lead on a study, led by Professor Qasim Aziz (a neurogastroenterologist), to develop a medical device for nausea.
 Her role is mainly advisory, as a communicator between ‘subjects’ and the researchers, to guide the research from the patient perspective.
-Last, but not least, Tanya is a valued member of the BCNH team, working as a Clinical Supervisor, supporting our final year students.

 “I encourage anyone with a passion for health and nutrition to follow their intuition and study with BCNH.
 My years of study at BCNH provided a wealth of new intellectual challenges and a true conduit for both self-investment and self-development.
 This hard work ultimately resulted in a wonderful career, with so many exciting opportunities, in an industry that I am genuinely passionate about.”